What are trusts?

 - the capital may pass onto another beneficiary or beneficiaries.

-A typical example is where the widow is left the income for life and on her death the capital passes to the children.
+A typical example is where a widow is left the income for life and on her death the capital passes to the children.

 A discretionary trust has the following features: